alien4cloud/alien4cloud.github.io/alien_about/index.markdown

 {%info%}
   <h5>Alien4Cloud aims at addressing some of these problems by providing the following capabilities :</h5>
 * Ease the design and portability of Applications by leveraging TOSCA (an emerging standard driven by OASIS foundation)
-* Isolate the application evolution from deployment technologies and infrastructures, allowing to integrate with any deployment layer and infrastructure</li>
+* Isolate the application evolution from deployment technologies and infrastructures, allowing to integrate with any deployment layer and infrastructure
-* Accelerate Application Infrastructure Design and improve reusability by providing a Components and Blueprints catalog</li>
+* Accelerate Application Infrastructure Design and improve reusability by providing a Components and Blueprints catalog
 * Ease collaboration between Development and Deployment teams across the Application lifecycle in creating the Components and Blueprints to fill the catalog
-* Integrate with existing Enterprise systems (Dev and Ops) through REST API and pluggable strategies, in order to leverage
+* Integrate with existing Enterprise systems (Dev and Ops) through REST API and pluggable strategies
 {%endinfo%}
 </p>